Our thoughts and prayers should not be criminalised

 ADF UK stand firmly against harassment against women in any circumstances.
 Censorship zones (so-called “buffer zones”) aren’t the solution to protecting women from harassment.
 Harrassment is illegal in England, Wales and Northern Ireland under – to name just one example – the Protection from Harassment Act 1997 (and the adjacent Protection From Harassment (Northern Ireland) Order of the same year).
 In Scotland, if someone is engaging in harassment, they can be subject to a non-harassment order.
 If that order is breached, it’s an offence with up to 2 years jail time.
 Censorship zones, then, wouldn’t newly ban harassment.
 They would, however, newly ban other forms of behavior which are perfectly legal, protected in human rights law under freedom of speech, thought, and assembly, and indeed can be a vital lifeline to women.

-In 2018, the UK Home Office conducted a review into the situation outside abortion facilities across the country.
-Taking into account evidence gathered about instances of harassment, the Home Secretary at the times said this: “…what is clear from the evidence we gathered is that these activities are not the norm, and predominantly, anti-abortion activities are more passive in nature.
-The main activities reported to us that take place during protests include praying, displaying banners and handing out leaflets.”
-(Since 2018, there has been no evidence of a substantive escalation of any violence, abuse or harassment outside of abortion facilities).
-The Home Secretary thus concluded that: “Introducing national buffer zones would not be a proportionate response, considering the experiences of the majority of hospitals and clinics, and considering that the majority of activities are more passive in nature.”
-This conclusion indeed corresponds with the testimonies of women who say they felt helped, not harassed, by volunteers nearby abortion facilities.
+In 2018, the UK Home Office reviewed the situation outside abortion facilities nationwide.
+Considering evidence gathered about harassment, the Home Secretary at the time said this: “…what is clear from the evidence we gathered is that these activities are not the norm, and predominantly, anti-abortion activities are more passive in nature.
+The main activities reported to us during protests include praying, displaying banners, and handing out leaflets.”
+(Since 2018, there has been no evidence of a substantive escalation of any violence, abuse, or harassment outside of abortion facilities).
+The Home Secretary thus concluded, “Introducing national buffer zones would not be a proportionate response, considering the experiences of the majority of hospitals and clinics, and considering that the majority of activities are more passive in nature.”
+This conclusion corresponds with the testimonies of women who say they felt helped, not harassed, by volunteers in nearby abortion facilities.
 Alina Dulgheriu is one such woman who has made her story public.
-When she found herself in a crisis pregnancy, she was alone, abandoned and jobless.
+She was alone, abandoned, and jobless when she found herself in a crisis pregnancy.
 Like almost 1 in 5 women who have abortions, she felt pressured into the decision.
 She thought she had no choice but to abort her child.
 Fortunately, Alina received a leaflet about help available, right at her point of need.
-She chose to accept the offer, and flourishes as a mother today.
+She chose to accept the offer and flourishes as a mother today.
 Find her story, as well as others, at www.behereforme.org.

-Silent prayer is possibly the most private action which one could manifest in public – an expression of thought.
+Silent prayer is possibly the most private action that one could manifest in public – an expression of thought.
 In a free and fair democracy, everyone sometimes feels discomfort when confronted with a different thought or idea.
-Part of upholding an equal society is allowing for a diversity of opinion in the public square.
-Although someone might find the idea of public prayer outside of an abortion facility disagreeable, this doesn’t mean that it’s right to arrest and restrict the rights and freedoms of others.
+Part of upholding an equal society is allowing for diversity in the public square.
+Although someone might find the idea of public prayer outside of an abortion facility disagreeable, this doesn’t mean it’s right to arrest and restrict the rights and freedoms of others.

 In Scotland and Northern Ireland, proposed national buffer zones legislation broadens criminal liability to any “influencing activity”.
 The scope of this term is so vague and unclear that it betrays the basic rules of good law.
-Indeed, the scope is so broad that it would inevitably lead to numerous unjust arrests and needless interferences with the fundamental rights of people to freely think and speak on the public street.
-In a recent submission to the Supreme Court, the Lord Advocate for Scotland made clear her belief that silent prayer should be treated the same as violent or threatening behaviour, alleging that silent prayer could be ‘psychologically damaging’.
+Indeed, the scope is so broad that it would inevitably lead to numerous unjust arrests and needless interferences with the fundamental rights of people to think and speak on the public street freely.
+In a recent submission to the Supreme Court, the Lord Advocate for Scotland clarified her belief that silent prayer should be treated the same as violent or threatening behaviour, alleging that silent prayer could be ‘psychologically damaging’.

 West Midlands Police’s tweet was misleading to the extent that it purports to be a clarification.
 It a) omits the terms of the PSPO and b) provides incomplete details of the charge.